Adaptive reuse: Europe

 In Europe, the main forms of adaptive reuse have been around former palaces and unused residences of the different European royal families into publicly accessible galleries and museums.
 Many of the spaces have been restored with period finishes and display different collections of art, and design.
 In Paris, France, the most famous example of adaptive reuse is the Musée du Louvre, a former palace built in the late 12th century under Philip II and opened to the public as a museum in 1793.
-Also, in London, England, the Queen's House, a former royal residence built around 1614, has become part of the National Maritime Museum and houses the museum's fine art collection.
+Also, in London, England, the Queen's House, a former royal residence built between 1616 and 1635, has become part of the National Maritime Museum and houses the museum's fine art collection.

-The Tate Modern, also in London, is another example of adaptive reuse in Europe.
-Unlike other adaptive reuse galleries in Europe, however, the Tate Modern takes full advantage of the site of the former Bankside Power Station, which involved the refurbishment of the old, abandoned power station.
-The wide industrial space has proven to be a worthy backdrop to modern art, with the famous turbine hall hosting artworks by artists including Olafur Eliasson, Rachel Whiteread and Ai Weiwei.

 London is also home to many office-to-homes conversions following a March 2024 relaxation of planning rules to facilitate such conversions.
 As of January 2025, 121,000 flats were created in England under "permitted development rights" (PDR) which allows developers to convert commercial buildings without full planning consent and no affordable housing requirement.

 Other famous adaptive reuse sites in Europe include the Maastricht branch of the Selexyz chain in the Netherlands.
 This project received 2007 Lensvelt de Architect interior design award for its innovative reuse and is number one on The Guardians worldwide top ten bookstores list.

-In Łódź, Poland, the Izrael Poznański mills have been turned into the 69 ha Manufaktura mixed-use development, including a mall, 3 museums, multi-cinema and restaurants.
-Other notable examples include Riga Central Market in Latvia, where German Zeppelin hangars were converted into Europe's largest market; The Silo in Copenhagen, Denmark, a former grain silo transformed into award-winning residential apartments; and Millenáris Park in Budapest, which repurposed the Ganz Works industrial complex into a major urban park and cultural venue.